 Artist: Nick Napoletano

-Encompassing the Spirit of Southern Pines, this Napoletano ART original piece of art was finished in December 2022.
+Encompassing the Spirit of Southern Pines, this Napoletano ART original piece of art was finished in December 2022, as a project of the Arts Council of Moore County.

 The town of Southern Pines is proud of its newest mural that pays tribute to the long history of equestrian pursuits in Moore County, NC.
 The art was created by mural artist Nick Napoletano who stated that his design is a “nod to the critical role horses have played in Southern Pines, from the Native Americans to our modern residents.”
 The mural is located in downtown Southern Pines at 375 South Broad Street and adorns the building that houses Scott’s Table restaurant, Sunny Side Up Tanning & Boutique and other small businesses.
 The building is owned by local businessman Steve Harbour.